 You have the right to plan ahead and appoint another person or persons to make decisions for you in the event that you can no longer make decisions for yourself.
 The new Assisted Decision-Making (Capacity) Act 2015 [ADMC 2015] provides a legal framework for an Advance Healthcare Directive and an enhanced legal framework for an Enduring Power of Attorney.
+Read more about the Advance Healthcare Directive and Enduring Power of Attorney in the ADMC 2015 in the Decision Supporter (Interveners) Section.

 While the ADMC 2015 is not yet fully commenced it is possible to take steps to plan ahead and create an Enduring Power of Attorney under the Powers of Attorney Act 1996.
 You can also create an Advance Healthcare Directive which is currently recognised in common law in Ireland.